NoisyPlatypus/cybersecurity-portfolio/README.md

 ## 📈 Currently Learning
 - Cloud security (AWS)
+- Advanced penetration testing techniques
+- CompTIA CySA+

 ---
-*This portfolio is actively maintained and updated with new projects and skills.*
+*This portfolio is actively maintained and updated with new projects and skills.
+Academic reports demonstrate progression through Certificate IV coursework from September 2024 to June 2025.*